The Copenhagen Full-time MBA

 - A completed online application form

-- Good command of English (applicants who have completed their higher education in English or work in English are exempted from taking an English Language test.
-A TOEFL score of 6.5 or IELTS score of 7 are recommended)
+- Good command of English (applicants who have completed their higher education in English or work in English are exempted from taking an English Language test.)

 Do I have to take the GMAT before applying?

 You can start your application before you have taken your GMAT but you will not be not be able to submit it until your scores are in.
 Your GMAT scores will be evaluated in combination with the other credentials indicated in your application.
 You can find more information about the GMAT and your nearest testing centre on their website, www.gmac.com.
 Our School Code for the GMAT is JCZ-FT-20.

 We will accept GRE scores on a case by case basis.
 You find out more about the GRE on their website www.ets.org/gre/.
 Our school code for the GRE is 0126.

 What is the tuition fee and what does it cover?

 For the MBA starting in September 2018, the tuition fee is DKK (Danish Kroner) 330,000 (approximately the equivalent of EURO 44,000 and USD 51,000).
 You will be invoiced in Danish Kroner.
 This amount does not cover books or living costs.
 Please see the Admissions section of this website for the cost breakdown.